6 Hilarious Differences Women And Men Have In Choosing A Car!

 Can you guess who makes the better car purchases?

-The common misconception is that women are emotional buyers who were easily influenced by pretty colours.
+The common misconception is that women are emotional buyers and are easily influenced by pretty colours.
 But research by Kelley Blue Book Market Intelligence (KBB) has shown some really interesting results that are equally hilarious!
 The car sales by gender stats show that women aren’t as impulsive as people used to think!

 Research shows car sales by gender isn’t so clear cut!